adrian88888888/AHK-Virtual-Desktop-Library/README.md

 |`MoveWindowToDesktopAndGo(desktop_number, hwndToMove)`|Same as above but moves to that desktop and it will focus that window|

 Note: Functions here have repetitive names, but that's because I already combined them for you and dealed with side effects of it(for example flickering)<br/>
-So don´t combine funtions, use the already combined ones from the table IF possible<br/>
+So don't combine funtions, use the already combined ones from the table IF possible<br/>
 For example instead of this:
 ```autohotkey
 q::